matloff/omsi/README.md

 Then connect to the server and get the exam questions by selecting
 <b>File | Connect</b>.
-State the host and port provided by the
+State the host, port and exam code provided by
-instructor, and   your student e-mail address.
+the instructor, and   your student e-mail address.
 (You can also type them as command-line arguments; see below.)

 After you connect to the server, the exam questions will be downloaded to your machine.